The DSAI Consumer Code of Practice

 Rights of Cancellation & Refund

-12.1 Members must ensure that customers are given at least the cancellation rights required to be given by law.
+12.1 Members must ensure that customers are given at least the cancellation rights required to be given by law and must include at least the following:

 Self Regulation & Complaints Handling